 Children are very welcome to come and stay at Alsisar Mahal.
 However, there are no specific facilities available for them at the hotel.
 Babysitting can be arranged upon request.

-Facilities at Alsisar Mahal include the reading cafe, recreation centre, bar, rest area and a restaurant serving sumptuous Indian cuisine.
+Facilities at Alsisar Mahal include the reading cafe, recreation center, bar, rest area and a restaurant serving sumptuous Indian cuisine.

 The hotel has much to offer when visiting the local area; Alsisar is home to a number of painted Havelis, temples and other historical sites which are well worth a visit.